aave/aip/AIP-X.md

 discussions: <Discord Channel or Github issue>
 created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
-updated (*optional): <date created on, in ISO 8601 (yyyy-mm-dd) format> or N/A requires (*optional): <AIP number(s)>
+updated (*optional): <date created on, in ISO 8601 (yyyy-mm-dd) format> or N/A
 ---

 This is the template for AIPs.

-Note that an AIP number will be assigned by an editor.
-When opening a pull request to submit your AIP, please use an abbreviated title in the filename, `AIP-draft_title_abbrev.md`.
+Note that the filename should contain the generated identifier by the author.
+When opening a pull request to submit your AIP, please use an abbreviated title in the filename, `AIP-identifier-draft_title_abbrev.md`.

 The title should be 44 characters or less.